nullrocket/gitbook/account/registration/packing-key.md

 <br/>

-**Packing Key**<br/> Your Packing Key must be at least 8 characters long and is also case sensitive.
+**Choosing a Packing Key**<br/> Your Packing Key must be at least 8 characters long and is also case sensitive.
 You can (and should!) use punctuation, numbers or even spaces.
 We suggest a quality rating of at least 80 (optional).

 {% hint style='tip' %}